ystartc/viewing_party_refactor/README.md

 ## Part 5 (OPTIONAL)

 What can you add to the Person or Movie classes?
 Can you recreate more of the logic from the Viewing Party project, like finding the movies a Person has watched that their friends haven't?
 Can you add a release year to the Movie class and add an instance method that returns how many years have passed since the movie was released?
+Can you implement `main.py` so that it takes in user input and utilizes your `viewing_party` library to keep track of movies and friends?
 Explore your curiosity!